MicrosoftDocs/Devices-docs/surface-hub/enroll-surface-hub-in-windows-insider-program.md

 ms.localizationpriority: medium
 ---
 # Enroll Surface Hub in the Windows Insider Program

+Be the first to see what's next for Surface Hub in the Windows Insider Program.
+Join the community and give us your feedback to help make Surface Hub better.<br>
 1. Go to [https://insider.windows.com/](https://insider.windows.com/) and register your account for Windows Insider Program.
 2. Sign in to Settings on Surface Hub with an admin account.
 3. Go to **Update & Security**, select **Windows Insider Program** from the left menu, and then select **Get started**.